(A) A casino operator may use both value and non-value chips.

 (1) Be round;

-(2) Have clearly and permanently impressed, engraved, or imprinted on it the name of the casino facility and the specific value of the chip;
+(2) Have clearly and permanently impressed, engraved, or imprinted, or inlaid in the center of the chip the name of the casino facility and the specific value of the chip;

 (3) Have, at least on one side of the chip, the name of the city or other locality and the state in which the casino facility is located and either the manufacturer's name or a distinctive logo or other mark identifying the manufacturer;

-(4) Have its center portion impressed, engraved, or imprinted with the value of the chip and the name of the casino facility that is issuing the chip;
+(4) Have its center portion impressed, engraved, or imprinted, or inlaid with the value of the chip and the name of the casino facility that is issuing the chip;

 (5) Utilize a different center shape for each denomination;